Building relationships and improving compliance with environmental health, trading standards and fire safety legislation through Primary Authority.

 - a local authority can form a partnership with a single business – this is called a direct partnership

-- a local authority can partner with an organisation such as trade associations or franchises to provide advice to a group of businesses – this is called a co-ordinated partnership and the organisation will act as a co-ordinator on behalf of the members of the group to manage the partnership
+- a local authority can partner with an organisation such as trade associations or franchises to provide advice to a group of businesses – this is called a co-ordinated partnership and the organisation acts as a co-ordinator, managing the partnership on behalf of the members of the group

 Further information is available in sections 3.4 to 3.12 of the statutory guidance.

 Primary Authority partnerships are available to any type of business, whether it is established or just starting out.
 Primary Authority covers the main regulatory areas:

 - environmental health